MicrosoftDocs/azure-docs/articles/aks/uptime-sla.md

 ## Limitations

-* Currently, if you enable Uptime SLA there is no way to remove it from a cluster
+* Currently, if you enable Uptime SLA, there is no way to remove it from a cluster.
 * Private clusters aren't currently supported.

 ## SLA terms and conditions